visualia/visualia_original/README.md

 **/dist/visualia.css**

-The main CSS file to import into your custom Visualia application.
+CSS file to import into your custom Visualia application.

 **/dist/visualia.js**

-The main library entrypoint as ES6 module, this is _the_ file to import into your custom Visualia application.
+Javascript file to import into your custom Visualia application.

 <!--